The Leading Provider of Online Consultation, Legal Services, Education and Training

 • The custodial parent is responsible for making important decisions regarding the child's upbringing, such as education, healthcare, and religious matters.

-• The non-custodial parent typically has visitation rights, allowing them to spend time with the child, but may have limited decision-making authority.
+• The non-custodial parent typically has visitation rights, allowing them to spend time with the child, but may have limited decision-making authority regarding the child's care.

 • Joint Custody